 We've trained over 600 frontline staff so far to give them the skills to support couples and families.

 We started by training all our children's centre staff.
 Anyone who uses these centres can now get support from any of the 120 trained relationship champions who work there.
-We're also working really closely with schools who are ideally placed to work with parents and children on relationships.
+We're also working really closely with schools, who are ideally placed to work with parents and children on relationships.

 In July 2019, ITV News showcased some of the work we've been doing on reducing family conflict.
-The video and article by ITV News shows our work is having a real and positive impact on the lives of families.
+The video and article by ITV News show our work is having a real and positive impact on the lives of families.